EGR314-2025-S-303/EGR314-2025-S-303/docs/Block Diagram, Process Diagram, and Message Structure/index.md

 Bytes 1–2 (uint16_t): Message Type ID
 Value: 0x0001
 Byte 3 (uint8_t): Sensor ID
-(For example, if you plan on having more than one sensor.
-Otherwise, this could be a fixed value like 0.)
 Bytes 4–5 (int16_t): Temperature reading
-(In tenths of degrees Celsius.
-For instance, 254 represents 25.4°C.)
 Bytes 6–7 (uint16_t): Humidity reading
-(Expressed in hundredths of a percent.
-For example, 5000 represents 50.00%) Total Length: 7 bytes
+Total Length: 7 bytes

 Message Type 2: Fan Control Command